fabioassuncao/laravel-k8s/docs/create-aks-cluster.md

       - pathType: Prefix
         path: "/"
         backend:
+          service:
-          serviceName: your-service-name # Don't forget to enter the correct service name here
+            name: cartoriosmaranhao-develop # Don't forget to enter the correct service name here
+            port:
-          servicePort: 80 # Don't forget to enter the port on which your service is available
+              number: 80 # Don't forget to enter the port on which your service is available
   tls:
   - hosts:
     - "domain-or-subdomain-herer.com" # Don't forget to change it to a valid domain or subdomain
     secretName: letsencrypt-tls
 ```